Code-Institute-Submissions/andreagorsche-akamherst_AugResub/README.md

 1. Font choice: The wireframe worked with the heading font Chalkduster.
 Since this font was not available by Google fonts, Frederika the Great was suggested by Graphichow (https://graphichow.com/knowledge/what-is-a-chalkboard-font-2/).
 Thus, this font was chosen as a heading font.
 Since Google Fonts doesn't the pairing feature anymore the developer googled for pairing fonts and found the recommendation to use Oswald.
 This recommendation was given by Easil (https://about.easil.com/free-font-pairing-guide-templates/)

-2. There are four different designs.
+2. There are four different page designs on website:

     a) the title page

     b) the subpages main design (about, seo writing, books)

     c) the short stories design (choice of articles menu)

     d) the reading pages of short stories
 3. Since the front page already displayed the main navigation, me and my mentor decided that a navigation bar at the top would be repetitive.
 Still, we decided to add a header and footer for consistency.
 4. The main goal of the design was to keep it simple and guarantee that the user has a good overview of the divers content (audio, video, extracts, texts ...) at all times.